marshmallow-code/apispec/docs/using_plugins.rst

 Custom Fields
 *************

-apispec maps built-in marshmallow fields to OpenAPI types and formats.
+apispec maps standard marshmallow fields to OpenAPI types and formats.
 If your custom field subclasses a standard marshmallow `Field` class then it will inherit the default mapping.
 If you want to override the OpenAPI type and format for custom fields, use the